 She smiled.
 “I know.
 I’m not meant to be seductive, Seb.
 I can’t maintain a straight face.”

 Seductive, he wrote.
 I know that word.
-It is used in a story when the evil queen tries to tempt the young prince.
+It is used in a story when the evil queen tries to tempt the young prince with something, though I don’t know what.

 She smiled.

-I think she was going to offer him food.
+I think she must have been planning to offer him food.

 “Yeah,” Siri said.
 “Good interpretation, there.
 Right on.”